Jonathannilsson90/probable-dollop/README.md

 ##### Header 5
 ###### Header 6

-*the text is displayed in italics*
+*the text is displayed in italics style*
+_the text is displayed in bold style_

 [link text](http://example.com)